ANTI-RACIST STATEMENT

 - In teaching our graduate proseminar, Dr. Monique Moultrie assigned readings that included diverse racial and sexual identities, including Charles H. Long, Alice Walker, and Judith Butler (AY 2021-22);

-- In our undergraduate theories and methods, Dr. Andrew Walker-Cornetta, including Sylvia Chan-Malik, Natalie Avalos, and M. Jacqui Alexander (AY 2021-22); and
+- In our undergraduate theories and methods, Dr. Andrew Walker-Cornetta, included Sylvia Chan-Malik, Natalie Avalos, and M. Jacqui Alexander (AY 2021-22); and

 - In RELS 3750, “Theory and Method,” Dr. James Dennis LoRusso devoted the second half of the course entirely to post-modern approaches to the study of religion.
 Beyond second-wave feminism, the course included sections on race, Womanism, Queer theory, and post-colonial theories of religion and identity.
 The entire course was framed around thinking about how the social location (gender, race, historical period) of the scholars impacted their theories/methods.
 (AY 2020-21)